 All of the above factors will be considered, however, reconciling each and every boundary line alternative with each and every factor may not be possible.
 F. The Superintendent is authorized to promulgate an administrative regulation that will set forth the processes to be followed for the creation of recommendations for the establishment of, or administrative adjustments to, school attendance areas for consideration by the Board of Education.

-Legal Reference: Annotated Code of Maryland, Education Article, Sections 4-108, 4-109, and 4-120

-Policy adopted: December 17, 1974.
+Legal Refer ence: Annotated Code of Maryland, Education Article, Sections 4-108, 4-109, and 4-120 August 2, 2 ted: December 17, 1974.
 Amended: February 4, 2003.
 Revised: October 3, 2006.
-Revised: August 2, 2022.
+Revised: 022. lucation of Washington County